2025 AGENDA

 Discover how targeted retrofit strategies can drive building decarbonization by optimizing lifecycle carbon impact, maximizing ROI, and ensuring seamless integration of technology.
 This session provides actionable insights to transform existing buildings into energy-efficient, future-ready assets while addressing key barriers and fostering stakeholder collaboration.

-Matthew Ruffolo Mike Cairns Sam Lane Steve Kemp Asaph Benun Rachel Sutton Jana Elbrecht Mark Henderson Jade Neher Kristin Hinahara Kuljeet Grewal Jillian Mallory
+Matthew Ruffolo Mike Cairns Sam Lane Christy Love Joanna Jackson Rachel Sutton Jana Elbrecht Mark Henderson Jade Neher Kuljeet Grewal Jillian Mallory Gurpreet Jhandi Etienne Gravel Simon Geraghty Natalia Cooper

 Tuesday, June 10, 2025